elemel/fungeoneer/docs/chapters/01/ground-rules.md

 {{ problem.example_map }}
 ```

 The log below shows you exploring the example dungeon, with your location marked `@` on the map.
 The status line uses the labels `Dx` for direction, `Co` for coordinates, and `Tk` for ticks.
-Coordinates are shown as `(x, y, z)`, where `x` increases to the east, `y` to the south, and `z` downward.
-The origin is at the northwest corner of the map.
+Coordinates are written as `(x, y)`, where `x` increases to the east and `y` to the south.
+The origin is at the first symbol on the map, in the northwest corner.

 ```
 {{ problem.example_log }}